76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 76ers Betting Records & Stats

-- In 57 of 82 games this season, Philadelphia and its opponents have combined to total more than 213.5 points.
+- In 61 games this season, Philadelphia and its opponents have scored more than 209.5 total points.

-- The average point total in Philadelphia's outings this year is 226.1, 12.6 more than this matchup's over/under.
+- The average total in Philadelphia's contests this year is 226.1, 16.6 more than this matchup's over/under.

 Nets Betting Records & Stats

-- Brooklyn has combined with its opponents to score more than 213.5 points in 61 of 82 games this season.
+- Brooklyn and its opponents have combined to score more than 209.5 points in 66 of 82 games this season.

-- The average over/under for Brooklyn's matchups this season is 225.9, 12.4 more points than this game's total.
+- Brooklyn has a 225.9-point average over/under in its outings this season, 16.4 more points than this game's total.

 - Brooklyn has a 43-39-0 record against the spread this season.